buchholzs/withings-garmin-task/README.md

 # withings-garmin-task
-The script sync-garmin.bat uses the script withings-sync from the Git Project https://github.com/jaroslawhartman/withings-sync to read the last few days from the Withings website and to transfer them to Garmin Connect.
+The script sync-garmin.bat uses the script withings-sync from the Git Project https://github.com/jaroslawhartman/withings-sync to read the last few days from the Withings site and to transfer them to Garmin Connect.

 It uses the configuration file setenv.bat for the username and password.
 You shall copy setenv.bat.template to setenv.bat and modify it for your purposes.